 To undertake competitive benchmarking, you’ll need to ensure you have the data you need from your competitors.
 And some data can be easier to obtain than others.
 While aspects such as SEO data and social media metrics can be simple to find, financial data and other internal data can be challenging to locate.
 That’s why competitive analysis for benchmarking often cannot be undertaken exclusively by the business itself.

 To ensure businesses have the information they need to successfully conduct competitive benchmarking and generate clear and actionable insight, it’s often recommended that they work alongside experts in data collection and analysis.
-These organisations use complex techniques such as social listening and data crawling to generate a comprehensive dataset that can be used to determine the status and market position of others, compare performance, and create a plan of action.
+These organizations use complex techniques such as social listening and data crawling to generate a comprehensive dataset that can be used to determine the status and market position of others, compare performance, and create a plan of action.

 If you want to grow your business through COMPETITOR ANALYSIS, talk to our team today!